Electrolyte Imbalance: Why These Minerals Are Key for Hydration

 Most people know how vital water is for hydration.
 We’ve all heard how much of our bodies are made of water, and it’s clear that the human body needs water to survive.
 However, many people don’t understand the role of electrolytes in hydration.
 In fact, electrolyte imbalances can lead to dehydration just as quickly as water loss.

 Here, you’ll learn what an electrolyte imbalance is.
 You’ll find out more about why electrolytes like sodium and potassium are necessary for hydration.
-Plus, you’ll learn the warning signs of an electrolyte imbalance and discover how an oral rehydration solution like DripDrop ORS can help tackle dehydration and address electrolyte imbalances.
+Plus, you’ll learn the warning signs of an electrolyte imbalance.

 What Is an Electrolyte Imbalance?